kawmarco/jsonsubset/README.md

 Its main use case is to extract a small number of fields out of a large JSON object.

-If you have a large amount of raw JSON objects and is only interested in parsing only certain parts of it, jsonsubset may be able to do it more efficiently than traditional JSON parsers (like `ujson`) :-]
+If you have a large amount of raw JSON objects and you need to extract only certain parts of it, jsonsubset may be able to do it more efficiently than traditional JSON parsers (like `ujson`) :-]

 # Installation
 Using pip: